Analytico

 We implement Meta Conversions API (CAPI) so your purchases, leads, and high-value actions flow reliably from backend to Meta — with proper deduplication, privacy controls, and match quality.

-• Backend-sourced conversions that align with your GA4 and revenue numbers — not just what the browser manages to send.
+• Backend-sourced conversions that align with your GA4 and revenue numbers.

-• Clean deduplication between pixel and CAPI to avoid double counting or missed events.
+• Clean deduplication between pixel and CAPI to avoid double counting.

-• Compliance-aware implementations that won't blow up later when consent or privacy rules shift.
+• Compliance-aware implementations that won't break when consent rules shift.

-Ideal for teams who rely on Meta for acquisition or remarketing and can't afford black-box reporting.
+Ideal for teams who rely on Meta for acquisition and can't afford black-box reporting.

 Before vs After · Signal quality